PetrNikolas/serviceman/README.md

 4. Run `npm start` to build the project and visit http://localhost:3000/.

 ## Lint
-1. Run `npm run lint` to lint you code.
+1. Run `npm run lint` to lint your code with ESLint.
+2. Run `npm run tslint` to lint your code with TSLint.

 ## Tests
 1. Run `npm run mocha` for Mocha tests.